dbones/dbones.github.io/_posts/2018-12-21-tdd-an-ioc-container-part-2.md

 the main parts of the work is creating the container and resolving the instance.

-ok we have a few areas which we need to consider (some of these are distinctly identifable from the tests).
+ok we have a few areas which we need to consider (some of these are distinctly identifiable from the tests).

 - Planning - we need to identify which ctor, properties and methods to use.
-- Factory method - a deleage which is called with the current scope will create an entire object tree
+- Factory method - a delegate which is called with the current scope will create an entire object tree
 - Lifetime Styles - a way to control when objects are created and if they are disposed of.
-- Scopes - essentially the mechanism to determin when to dispose of objects and resolve/create them. note the container is a scope as well.
+- Scopes - essentially the mechanism to determine when to dispose of objects and resolve/create them. note the container is a scope as well.

 # Thoughts on the implementation